nyguerrillagirl/nd035-C2-Web-Services-and-APIs-Exercises-and-Project-Starter/P02-VehiclesAPI/vehicles-api/README.md

 To properly run this application you need to start the Orders API and the Service API first.

+For windows environment all the required servers can be started by using the script runall.bat

 ```
 $ mvn clean package